paul-wolf/focusstepper/readme.md

+The purpose of this is to control a camera on a focus rail with a stepper motor, capture images for focus stacking.

+MIT License, see the license file.
+No warranties whatsoever.
+Very early version of this software.
+Use at your own risk, but feel free to get in touch if you want something.

+The main thing here is the ability to move files around cloud services.
+We use AWS S3 as a storage host.
+Once everything is installed, you can call the main utility:

+    ./fs

+This makes it very easy to capture 100 images having them all uploaded to S3 as you go.
+You can then easily get them to a platform where you can process them with software like https://zerenesystems.com.

+You'll need your own focus rail and usb connection to the camera.
 This setup runs on Raspberry PI 3 and up running Raspbian, as far as I know.
+I use a Automation Hat from Adafruit for the stepper motor control.

      Linux raspberrypi 4.14.62-v7+ #1134 SMP Tue Aug 14 17:10:10 BST 2018 armv7l GNU/Linux

-MIT License, see the license file.
+You need at least Python 3.5.

 Make sure you have a `.env` file that looks something like this: